Drought Business Support

 Once your business has identified where its water is being utilised, the next step is implementing water efficient technologies, fittings, processes and behaviours.
 Toilets, taps and showers typically consume 40-60% of the total annual potable water use in domestic and commercial areas.
 Therefore, these fixtures are a high impact target area to address when looking to reduce water consumption.
 They are also relatively easy and cost effective to retrofit with water saving fixtures.
+Refer to the summary guidelines for the installations of alternative water installations in Cape Town for a comprehensive understanding of the risks and regulatory requirements.
 These interventions will again vary significantly by sector, but some generic examples are included below.

 Water efficient fittings (typically easy to retrofit):